 The Arcadia All-Florida Championship Rodeo, Inc. has evolved from its pioneer beginnings (when competing cowboys and ranchers matched their skills for the entertainment of local audiences) to a national sport drawing top cowboy athletes from all over the nation.
 Cowboys who compete for purses and points are aiming for the “Super Bowl” of rodeo: the National Finals held annually in Las Vegas.

 The Arcadia All-Florida Championship Rodeo is a non-profit organization that was established in 1952 by the Arcadia Rodeo Association, which evolved from a group of American Legion Members who held the first rodeo in 1929.
 It is the oldest rodeo organization in the state of Florida, and benefits all of Arcadia and DeSoto County.

 The Arcadia All-Florida Championship Rodeo Association is made up of members of the local community.
 These members volunteer their time and energy to make each of the events enjoyable for all.
 We want to say thank you to each of these members for their devotion to the Association and the community as a whole.

-Married with 2 children; County Judge for the 12th Judicial Circuit; J.D. from the University of Miami.
+Married with 2 children; 12th Judicial Circuit Court Judge; J.D. from the University of Miami.
 Past president of BPOE; member of Habitat for Humanity, Chamber of Commerce, Peace River Masonic Lodge #66.

 Married with 2 daughters and 5 grandchildren; Circuit Judge for the 12th Judicial Circuit; Graduate of DeSoto County High School, J.D. from the University of Florida; Member of BPOE, Peace River Masonic Lodge #66, the National Metropolitan Court Conference.